railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

 Produce: manufacturing of finished product.

+Manufacturing order is Waiting for raw material, you should set the availability by clicking ``Force Reservation`` Button.

-Click the ``Start Production`` button, then click the ``Edit`` button, and edit the line for the product MB1.
-Enter a lot number for it by putting the cursor in the field :guilabel:`Production Lot` and to create a new lot.
+Click the ``Mark as Started`` button, then click the ``Edit`` button, and edit the line for the product [DC]Datacard.
+Enter a serial number for it by putting the cursor in the field :guilabel:`Serial Number` and to create a new Number.
 Enter an internal reference, for example: ``MB1345678``.
 The system may then show you a warning because this lot is not in stock, but you can ignore this message.

 Click the ``Produce`` button to manufacture the finished product.